Shopify/shopify-api-js/docs/usage/graphql.md

-# Make a GraphQL API call
+# GraphQL Admin API client

 Once OAuth is complete, we can use this library to interact with the Admin GraphQL API.
 To do that, create an instance of `shopify.clients.Graphql` using the current shop URL and session `accessToken` in your app's endpoint.